DETAILED ACTION

 a filter that performs high-pass filter processing on the N reception Doppler signals [0037; see that processor 260 filters out unwanted signals and see the high pass wall filter],

-a Doppler measurement section that generates Doppler measurement information of the measurement target object based on the N reception Doppler signals that have been subjected to the high-pass filter processing [0037, fig 2; the Doppler processor 260 estimates Doppler shift and generates Doppler image data], and
+a Doppler measurement section that generates first Doppler measurement information of the measurement target object based on the N reception Doppler signals that have been subjected to the high-pass filter processing [0037, fig 2; the Doppler processor 260 estimates Doppler shift and generates Doppler image data], and

 a machine learning model that is constructed based on training data, under a condition that J and K are integers of 2 or more, with J being greater than K, the training data includes training information that is at least one of reception characteristic information, which is derived from each of the reception Doppler signals in a case in which N is set to K, or the Doppler measurement information, which is generated by the Doppler measurement section in a case in which N is set to K, and target information that is at least one of the reception characteristic information, which is derived from each of the reception Doppler signals in a case in which N is set to J, or the Doppler measurement information, which is generated by the Doppler measurement section in a case in which N is set to J, for the same measurement target object as that in a case in which N is set to K [0028, 0053, 0056, fig 4; see the artificial intelligence that includes neural networks with short/decimated ensembles as inputs and long/high PRF ensemble images as output; see the linking of short/undersampled ensembles to CD images generated using longer ensembles or ensembles with higher PRF; once trained, the deep learning framework provides CD images from short ensembles that are higher quality], and

-the machine learning model generates the Doppler measurement information based on input information that is at least one of the reception characteristic information, which is derived from each of the reception Doppler signals in a case in which N is set to K, or the Doppler measurement information, which is generated by the Doppler measurement section in a case in which N is set to K, for a measurement target object in a subject [0027, 0057; the CD images from the deep learning are closer in quality to CD images generated from long/high PRF ensembles; the signals may or may not be wall filtered].
+the machine learning model generates second Doppler measurement information based on input information that is at least one of the reception characteristic information, which is derived from each of the reception Doppler signals in a case in which N is set to K, or the first Doppler measurement information, which is generated by the Doppler measurement section in a case in which N is set to K, for a measurement target object in a subject [0027, 0057; the CD images from the deep learning are closer in quality to CD images generated from long/high PRF ensembles; the signals may or may not be wall filtered].

 Re claim 2: The reception characteristic information includes at least one of: the N reception Doppler signals before the high-pass filter processing [0057]; or the N reception Doppler signals after the high-pass filter processing [0057; the neural network receives previously unseen portions of signals from short ensembles as inputs].

-Re claim 3: The Doppler measurement information includes at least one of: autocorrelation values of the N reception Doppler signals after the high-pass filter processing; a velocity of the measurement target object obtained from the N reception Doppler signals after the high-pass filter processing; a Doppler frequency variation degree for the N reception Doppler signals after the high-pass filter processing; or a value indicating a magnitude of the N reception Doppler signals after the high-pass filter processing [0037, 0056; the outputs 506 include components of CD images such as the phase of the autocorrelation; the processor filters out unwanted signals and receives velocity estimates using an auto-correlator].
+Re claim 3: The first Doppler measurement information includes at least one of: autocorrelation values of the N reception Doppler signals after the high-pass filter processing; a velocity of the measurement target object obtained from the N reception Doppler signals after the high-pass filter processing; a Doppler frequency variation degree for the N reception Doppler signals after the high-pass filter processing; or a value indicating a magnitude of the N reception Doppler signals after the high-pass filter processing [0037, 0056; the outputs 506 include components of CD images such as the phase of the autocorrelation; the processor filters out unwanted signals and receives velocity estimates using an auto-correlator].

 Allowable Subject Matter